Patrick McSweeney

 After the T-cells, I received my second bone marrow transplant in May 15, 2018, and I’ve been in remission ever since.

 Patrick celebrated his 6-year remission mark May 2024, which is the longest he has been in remission since he was diagnosed in 2004!
 Patrick graduated from the University of Louisville in 2022 where he studied nursing.
-He enjoys golf, bowling and attending Cincinnati Reds baseball games.
+Today, he works as a registered nurse on the bone marrow transplant unit at Cincinnati Children’s Hospital.
+In his free time, he enjoys playing golf and attending Cincinnati Reds baseball games.